HedgehogDevelopment/HedgehogDevelopment.github.io/avtor/importexport.markdown

 ![Excel Save XML](/Images/Avtor/ImportExport_ExcelSaveXML.png)

-Excel will warn you about loosing Worksheet features when you save the file.
+Excel will warn you about losing Worksheet features when you save the file.
 This is OK, since that information should not be included in an import.
 Clicking "Continue" will save the new XML file.

 ## Importing items
 Avtor can import items from an XML file previously exported from Avtor.
 This file must contain the field values for **Item URI** and **Item Revision**.
 Avtor uses these values to correctly match items in the Sitecore database to items in the import file.
 Without these values, Avtor would have no way to ensure updated field values are being stored in the correct item.